-Howard Hughes and the covert CIA project to raise a lost Soviet sub in early 1970s.
+Advanced 1970s offshore technologies, Howard Hughes, and the CIA project to raise a lost Soviet submarine.

-Considered the pioneer of all modern drill ships, Glomar Explorer was decades ahead of its time working at extreme depths for the U.S. offshore petroleum industry.
-Relaunched in 1998 as the latest offshore technological phenomenon, Glomar Explorer had begun in 1972 as a secret project of the Central Intelligence Agency.
+Considered the pioneer of modern drill ships, the Glomar Explorer was decades ahead of its time working at extreme depths for the U.S. offshore petroleum industry.
+Relaunched in 1998 as an offshore technological phenomenon, the original Glomar Explorer had been constructed as a top-secret project of the Central Intelligence Agency.

-The ship’s future career with the CIA began on March 8, 1968, when the U.S.S.R. ballistic missile submarine K-129 mysteriously sank somewhere in the deep Pacific Ocean northeast of Hawaii on March 8, 1968.
-The wreckage of the lost sub would never be found – or so it seemed.
+CIA Project Azorian began soon after the U.S.S.R. ballistic missile submarine K-129 mysteriously sank somewhere in the deep Pacific Ocean northeast of Hawaii on March 8, 1968.
+The wreckage of the lost sub could never be found — or so it seemed.